LUCompSoc/constitution/README.md

 ## General Meetings

-1. General Meetings (henceforth, GMs) may be called by the President, by a majority decision of the Executive Committee, or by written request of five or more Society member.
+1. Annual General Meetings (henceforth, AGMs) may be called by the President, by a majority decision of the Executive Committee, or by written request of five or more Society members.
 Any request for a General Meeting should be made in writing to an Executive officer who shall take this request to the next scheduled Executive Meeting for approval.
-2. GMs must be held no less than three times each year and must be announced to the Society's official mailing list at least 14 days in advance.
+2. An AGM shall be held at least once a year during full term.
+Reasonable measures shall be taken to ensure that participation by interested members is viable.
+The incumbent committee is responsible for its organisation and timely invocation.
+The President shall present a report of the Society’s activities for the previous year and the Treasurer shall present a statement of accounts.
-3. GMs represent the totality of the members of the Society and constitute its ultimate governing institution.
+3. AGMs represent the totality of the members of the Society and constitute its ultimate governing institution.
 All members of the society have the right to be present and vote in person or delegate their vote.
-4. Every member is entitled to exactly one vote at the GMs.
+4. Every member is entitled to exactly one vote at the AGMs.
 They may choose to exercise it in person or to delegate it to another member of the Society in signed and dated writing.
-5. Decisions at GMs are to be passed by a simple majority vote except for certain exceptions as outlined under points 5.6 and 8.1.
+5. Decisions at AGMs are to be passed by a simple majority vote except for certain exceptions as outlined under points 5.6 and 8.1.
 In the event of a tie, the vote of the incumbent President shall determine the outcome.
 6. The General Meetings shall have the exclusive authority to change the Constitution and elect or discharge members of the Executive.
 Any change of the Constitution must be approved with at least two thirds of the votes cast.
-7. Decisions of the GMs are binding to the Executive.
+7. Decisions of the AGMs are binding to the Executive.
-8. Any elected officer may have a motion of suspension of no confidence placed in her/him at a GM and a qualified majority shall be required to sustain it.
+8. Any elected officer may have a motion of suspension of no confidence placed in her/him at a AGM and a qualified majority shall be required to sustain it.
-9. An Annual General Meeting (AGM) shall be held at least once a year during full term.
-Reasonable measures shall be taken to ensure that participation by interested members is viable.
-The incumbent committee is responsible for its organisation and timely invocation.
-The President shall present a report of the Society’s activities for the previous year and the Treasurer shall present a statement of accounts.

 ## Elections

 1. The running of all society elections shall be the responsibility of the Secretary who shall act as Returning Officer.
 Should this officer be a candidate in any election, then another officer may be appointed Acting Returning Officer by the Executive for the duration of that election.
-2. Resigning officers must state their position as available to the Secretary for election in the GM closest to elections and only the available positions are advertised.
-3. Positions available must be advertised 14-days prior to elections.
+2. At each AGM, all officers terms are considered to be available and incumbent officers will have to rerun if they wish to continue their Executive position.
+3. Society members will be informed of the date of the election, positions available and details for nominations two weeks prior to voting taking place.
-4. All new officers shall be elected towards the end of Michaelmas term.
+4. All officers shall be elected at the AGM, which will be held in Lent term.
 5. All officers elected at this time will attend training offered by the LUSU Student Activities Office.
-6. Any post may be filled by by-election at a GM.
-7. Society members will be informed of the date of the election, positions available and details for nominations two weeks prior to voting taking place.
-8. Re-Open Nominations (RON) shall be a candidate in all elections.
+6. Re-Open Nominations (RON) shall be a candidate in all elections.
-9. All elections are preceded by speeches by the candidates.
+7. All elections are preceded by speeches by the candidates.
 The Returning Officer shall decide in advance the maximum length of speeches.
 The speeches shall be followed by questions to the candidates.
    1. Candidates unable to attend must send written confirmation of their intention to stand and this may include a speech to be read out by the Returning Officer.
 If no confirmation is received, exclusion for the election will result.
    2. A ballot at the meeting shall be taken for each candidate.
 Members may only vote once per position.
 The candidate with the highest number of votes shall be duly elected.
 The Returning Officer shall be responsible for the count.
    3. Any complaints regarding elections should first be taken to the Returning Officer, and then to the Activities Council Chair, as per complaints procedure detailed in Bye-law D10.